arximboldi/lager/README.rst

 implementing the `unidirectional data-flow architecture`_.
 It is heavily inspired by Elm_ and Redux_, and enables composable designs by promoting the use of simple value types and testable application logic via pure functions.
-And yes, you get time-travel for free.
+And you get time-travel for free!

 .. _unidirectional data-flow architecture: https://www.exclamationlabs.com/blog/the-case-for-unidirectional-data-flow
 .. _Elm: https://guide.elm-lang.org/architecture